rackerlabs/support-how-to/content/cloud-servers/mysql-replication-masterslave.md

      # rsync ...
      # service mysqld start

-In this case, start at filename <code>db1-bin-log.000001 + 1 = db1-1234-bin-log.000002</code> at the beginning of this file.
+In this case, start at filename `db1-bin-log.000001 + 1 = db1-1234-bin-log.000002` at the beginning of this file.
 You will get this result:

      MASTER_LOG_FILE = 'db1-1234-bin-log.000002', MASTER_LOG_POS = 4

->Now execute <code>CHANGE MASTER</code> on the slave to set the credentials for connecting to the master, as well as the binary log file and position to start replication from.
+Now execute <code>CHANGE MASTER</code> on the slave to set the credentials for connecting to the master, as well as the binary log file and position to start replication from.

-     mysql&gt; change master to master_host='master-ip',master_user='userSetAbove', master_password='passwordSetAbove',master_log_file='logfile-from-above-command', master_log_pos=4;
+     mysql> change master to master_host='master-ip',master_user='userSetAbove', master_password='passwordSetAbove',master_log_file='logfile-from-above-command', master_log_pos=4;
-     mysql&gt; start slave;
+     mysql> start slave;

-<p><a name="rootcred"> </a></p>

-## MySQL root credentials
+### MySQL root credentials

-Make sure that the new slave has the same credentials in the <code>/root/.my.cnf</code> file as the master server.
+Make sure that the new slave has the same credentials in the **/root/.my.cnf** file as the master server.
 The MySQL database and user grants table will also sync over to the slave.

-<p><a name="holland"> </a></p>

-## Holland
+### Holland

 Because you imported the MySQL database from the master, all passwords are now the same.
-Just as you updated the <code>/root/.my.cnf</code> on dbSlave to match dbMaster, you might need to update the <code>/etc/holland/backupsets/default.conf</code> file to use the same credentials as the master for <code>rackspace_backup</code>.
+Just as you updated the **/root/.my.cnf** on dbSlave to match dbMaster, you might need to update the **/etc/holland/backupsets/default.conf** file to use the same credentials as the master for `rackspace_backup`.

-<p><a name="testing"> </a></p>

-## Testing
+### Testing

 Test your settings by creating a dummy database on the master and verifying that it shows up on the slave.
 Once verified, you can drop the dummy database and confirm the slave automatically drops it.

-If you see an error like <code>Last_IO_Error: error connecting to master</code>, manually test the replication user.
+If you see an error like `Last_IO_Error: error connecting to master`, manually test the replication user.
 From the slave, try two things:

-<code>nc masterIP 3306</code>
+    nc masterIP 3306

 If you see an error here, your grant is wrong, probably because you are in a different network segment than you thought.
-The error will look like <code>Host dbSlave is not allowed to connect to this MySQL server</code>.
+The error will look like `Host dbSlave is not allowed to connect to this MySQL server`.

     mysql -ureplicant -hmasterDb -p

 If you get an error, your grant is wrong.

 If either of those fail to connect, you might need to adjust the firewall or verify that you are making correct assumptions about how the network is laname out for this customer.

-<p><a name="filter"> </a></p>

-## Filtering
+### Filtering

 It is recommended that you not use replication filtering.
-If you want to exclude some tables from the slave, the only recommended method is with one of the following <code>my.cnf</code> options configured on the slave:
+If you want to exclude some tables from the slave, the only recommended method is with one of the following **my.cnf** options configured on the slave:

      replicate-wild-do-table=dbase1.%
      replicate-wild-do-table=dbase3.%